AgenaTrader/AgenaIndicator-documentation/README.md

 After the installation of all packages we are able to start to parse our data.

 ###Parsing markdown to ebook (epub)
+Now open the documents folder and modify the release date in the **epub_title.txt file**.
-Move to your source folder, open a console and create an ebook in \*.epub format:
+Afterward go to your source folder, open a console and create an ebook in \*.epub format:
 ```bash
 pandoc -S --epub-cover-image=../documents/epub_cover.png --epub-stylesheet=../documents/epub_styles.css -o ../documents/agenaindicator-documentation.epub ../documents/epub_title.txt index.md data.md indicators_oscillators.md
 ```